Seller Frequently Asked Questions

 Q. What are contingencies?

 A. Sales contracts typically contain several “contingency” clauses, or stipulations that the sale is subject to.
-Typical contingencies include a buyer’s ability to obtain financing, inspections (structural/mechanical, wood destroying insect, radon, chimney, well and septic, etc.); HOA/Condo association document reviews, etc. If any of the contingencies that were stipulated in the contract cannot be removed, the contract is declared null and void and neither the buyer nor the seller has to go through with the purchase/sale of the home.
+Typical contingencies include a buyer’s ability to obtain financing, inspections (structural/mechanical, wood destroying insect, radon, chimney, well and septic, etc.); HOA/Condo association document reviews, etc. If any of the contingencies that were stipulated in the contract cannot be removed, the contract is declared null and void and any earnest money deposit should be returned to the buyer.

 Q. Once a home is listed, how will prospective buyers gain access to view it?

-A. Potential buyers gain access to a home through the assistance of their realtor.
-The buyer’s agent will make an appointment to view the home and receive all of the necessary information to gain access to the home.
+A. Potential buyers gain access to a home through the assistance of either their Realtor, if they choose to work with one or the seller, in the case of a for sale by owner situation.
+The buyer’s realtor will make an appointment to view the home and receive all of the necessary information to gain access to the home.
 Buyers are not allowed to view properties unescorted.

 Q. Should I take a contract contingent on the sale of a buyer’s home?